Is there a worse word in life? Prioritise.

 If it doesn’t come naturally to you, the need to prioritise (and even the mere thought of it) is the stuff of nightmares.
 So much so, that many of us just add it to that list of things we were going to prioritise in the first place and leave it there to haunt us.

 Trust us, we get it!
-Even the most organised people can find their ‘To Do’ list getting the better of them sometimes.
+Even the most organised of us end up with to-do lists that get the better of us sometimes.
 And once it starts getting away from you, it can be a challenge to get things back on track.
-In fact, some days are just a write off.
+Honestly, some days are just a write off.
 That is okay.
 No one can be on top of everything all the time, despite our loved ones perhaps occasionally suggesting that we have inhuman superpowers for ‘getting sh*t done’.

 We will leave you with a piece of writing that really hits home.
 (Not because we think you’re avoiding doing the thing, just because sometimes we need that little reminder too.)